 What do I do?
 I have worked in media sales including radio, television, and print advertising.
 I also spent 5 years in the pharmaceutical industry.
 One of the greatest accomplishments in my life was being awarded number one rep in the country out of 375 other drug reps with a company called King Pharmaceuticals, now absorbed by Pfizer.
 I was eating really well that year!
 We have two wonderful, bright daughters who we plan our lives around.
 We are so happy to be here, Portland.

 I spent my college years working in the restaurant industry where I became a trainer of 17 steps of service at one corporate owned location.
 Then in 2011 I started a food blog called Red Kitchen Recipes.
 Shortly after I started it, I began partnering with two of Little Rock’s top chefs to coordinate cooking classes.
-I learned a lot from Donnie of Good Food by Ferneau and Justin of The Southern Gourmasian about the ins and outs of owning your own restaurant and food truck.
+I learned a lot from Donnie Ferneau and Justin of The Southern Gourmasian about the ins and outs of owning your own restaurant and food truck.
 I could talk to them for hours about food.
 But then I could talk to anyone for hours about food!

 It was exciting to become a member of the food community in Little Rock.
 One of the writers of Eat Arkansas started giving me shout outs, and I started gaining followers on Twitter.
 Then some other bloggers started organizing food events, and we were soon all meeting up on a regular basis.
 In 2014, I was fortunate enough to be given a table of 10 to fill with other bloggers to help promote the Diamond Chef Arkansas event.
 I was also invited to attend restaurant previews such as the reopening of Ashley’s which then became One Eleven at the Capital, tasting dishes from a phenomenal James Beard and Michelin star winning chef.
 Does it get any better in the food world?